-The Company's executive compensation program for the financial year ended December 31, 2023 consisted primarily of the following components:
+The Company's executive compensation program for the financial year ended December 31, 2024 consisted primarily of the following components:

 What We Pay Why We Pay It How It Works Base Salary Forms a baseline level of compensation for role fulfillment commensurate with the experience, skills and market demand for the NEO.
 Reviewed in the first quarter of each year, against market/peer group, and established for the 12-month period of January to December.
 The Compensation Committee is responsible for making recommendations on base salaries for all NEOs.
 Short-Term Incentive Plan (STIP) Focuses NEOs on achievement of short-term financial, operational, exploration, environmental, ESG, health and safety goals, and/or achievement of milestones that are aligned with the long-term success of the Company.
 Annual incentive plan based on corporate goals and objectives.
 STIP provides a cash award directly related to achieving short-term objectives.
 All awards are subject to the sole discretion of the Board.
 The Board, at its discretion may adjust any plan calculated award.
 Long-Term Incentive Plan (LTIP) Focuses NEOs on the achievement of long-term shareholder value, and aligns management's interests with those of shareholders.
 Equity is awarded based on NEO performance, evaluated on an annual basis, and any plan award is subject to the NEO meeting expected performance thresholds.
-We balance our at-risk equity awards to NEOs via three (3) vehicles: Stock Options that vest over 30-months (25% on the first anniversary of the date of grant, then 25% every six months thereafter).
+We balance our at-risk equity awards to NEOs via three (3) types of equity-based awards: Stock Options that vest over 30-months (25% on the first anniversary of the date of grant, then 25% every six months thereafter).
 All Stock Options have a 10-year expiration period, and are generally granted bi-annually.
-Restricted Share Units (RSUs) - vesting over a three-year period (one-third per year starting on the first anniversary of the date of grant).
-Performance Share Units (PSUs) will be vested after a three-year cliff vesting period is completed.
-Any final award is subject to a Total Shareholder Return (TSR) performance calculation against the named Peer Group.
-Based on calculated TSR performance the award is then subject to a performance factor multiplier of between 0% to 200% of the initial grant value.
+Restricted Share Units (RSUs) that vest over a three-year period (one-third per year starting on the first anniversary of the date of grant).
+Performance Share Units (PSUs) that vest after a three-year cliff vesting period is completed.
+Any final award is subject to a Total Shareholder Return (TSR) performance the

-What We Pay Why We Pay It How It Works What We Pay Benefits & Retirement Program enefits & Attract and retain highly qualified etirement NEOs.
-How It Works The Company provides: Health, vision, and dental coverage, life insurance, accidental death and dismemberment insurance, disability insurance.
+What We Pay Why We Pay It How It Works award is then subject to a performance factor multiplier of between 0% to 200% of the initial grant value (as of 2025, we have added a second performance measure - see the section entitled"Share-Based and Option- Based Awards - Vesting Rules" below for further details).
+Benefits & Retirement Program Attract and retain highly qualified NEOs.
+The Company provides: Health, vision, and dental coverage, life insurance, accidental death and dismemberment insurance, disability insurance.
 Benefits for fitness equipment and services, financial and tax planning services, health products and services.
-Group RRSP (for Canadian NEOs and Executives) and 401k plan (for US NEOs and Executives). • A Supplemental Executive Retirement Program through a retirement compensation agreement (for Canadian NEOs and Executives).
+Group RRSP (for Canadian NEOs and Executives) and 401k plan (for US NEOs and Executives).
+A Supplemental Executive Retirement Program through a retirement compensation agreement (for Canadian NEOs and Executives).
 A Non-Qualified Deferred Compensation Program (for US NEOs and Executives).